livingfluids/SbmBloodFoam/README.md

 foamMonitor -l ./postProcessing/residuals/0/residuals.dat
 ```
 OpenFOAM will show in a plot the residuals of the flow variables (in log scale) vs the simulation time.
 The flow variables that will be shown by default
-are the components of the velocity field, the pressure and the volume fraction.
-However, you can also include other variables (such as stresses, shear rate,
+are the components of the velocity field _U_, the pressure _p_ and the volume fraction _c_.
+However, you can also include other variables (such as stresses _Sigma_, shear rate _gammadot_,
 etc) in the *fields* code line of the _residuals_ file that can be found in the _system_ folder (see image below).

 The command above works if the simulation started at time 0.
 But if the simulation is being restarted at a given time *T*, run the following command: